 At least 30% of the boat's crew (but not less than 2), including the Person in Charge, must have completed training to Section 6 of the ISAF Offshore Special Regulations and gained a certificate from an ISAF approved Offshore Personal Survival Training Course.
-Training must have taken place after 1st January 2008.
+Training must have taken place within 5 years of the start of the race.